Hornbill-Docs/esp-user-guide/esp-user-guide/customers/companies.md

 ## Administration

 * **Form Designer**.
 Users with the Form Designer role will be able to add custom fields, hide existing fields, edit their properties, and edit which sections of the company record, fields are displayed in.
-This can achieved by dragging and dropping the fields into the required sections.
+This can be achieved by dragging and dropping the fields into the required sections.
 With the Form Designer role, users will see a Design option to go into edit mode.

 * **Custom Buttons**.
 Create custom buttons on the company record.
 Typical use of custom buttons could be to link to a document (held in Document Manager, or other externally accessible cloud solution).